Connecting Entrepreneurial Communities Conference

 Shaniya DeNaeyer Albertus, 4-H/Youth Development Assistant, Nebraska Extension

-Andrea Thomas, Treasurer, Thomas County
+Andrea Thomas, Thomas County C4K, Treasurer, Thomas County

 DIGITAL ENTREPRENEURSHIP & CYBER SECURITY